devopsdays/devopsdays-web/content/events/2019-minneapolis/welcome.md

   </div>
   <div class = "col-md-8">

-Ticket sales have ended, but you can to watch our <a href="https://youtu.be/x6SheZjzmsU">livestream</a>!
+Ticket sales have ended, but you can watch our <a href="https://youtu.be/x6SheZjzmsU">livestream</a>!

   </div>
 </div>